hmallen99/viverse-docs/CreatorTools/webxr-optimization/introduction-to-web-optimization.md

 **Developers must tailor their experience towards running in a WebGL context**.
 The browser adds some CPU overhead compared to native apps to ensure the security of WebGL experiences.

-- Web applications tend to be CPU limited - the browser adds security measures to ensure that WebGL and automatic memory management can't be used to run malicious code.
-This adds some overhead to 3D web applications compared to native applications, making it more important to optimize CPU performance.
-Rendering performance is largely the same compared to an OpenGL application.
+- Account for WebGL execution overhead - the browser adds security measures to ensure that APIs like [WebGL](https://registry.khronos.org/webgl/specs/1.0/#ATTRIBS_AND_RANGE_CHECKING) can't be used to run malicious code.
+This adds some CPU overhead to 3D web applications compared to native applications, giving slightly less frame time to 3D logic.
+GPU rendering performance is largely the same [compared to an OpenGL application](https://docs.unity3d.com/6000.2/Documentation/Manual/webgl-performance.html).
-- Understand how draw calls impact performance - CPU performance scales with the number of draw calls that occur in each frame.
+- Understand how [draw calls](https://howik.com/understanding-draw-calls) impact performance - CPU performance scales with the number of draw calls that occur in each frame.
 A draw call is a command that the engine sends to the GPU telling it to a draw a series of triangles or pixels.
 This operation happens quickly on the GPU, but is slow on the CPU, making it advantageous to reduce the number of draw calls.
 - Reuse materials and merge meshes wherever possible.
 - Leverage GPU instancing and level of detail (LOD) systems.
 - Reduce scene complexity - reduce the mesh count, render animations at lower framerates, remove transparency and reflections.